For the Birds Radio Program: Migration Hazards

 (Recording of an American Golden-Plover)

-If you’re out at nighttime in spring, especially on a clear night, you can often hear little peeping and piping sounds in the sky.
-Virtually all birds call constantly as they migrate through darkness or fog–simply because birds don’t have headlights.
+If you’re out at nighttime in spring, you can often hear little peeping and piping sounds in the sky.
+Virtually all birds call constantly as they migrate at night or through fog–simply because birds don’t have headlights.
 Although they’re all flying in pretty much the same direction, the constant peeps help them keep a safe distance apart, to avoid mid-air collisions.
 The FAA might take notice of this system.

 Almost all small songbirds migrate exclusively at night.
 This allows them to spend their days feeding, and also makes them less vulnerable to hawks, which migrate by day.
 Also, the smaller a bird is, the more rapidly its wings must flap to keep it aloft–flying during the cool of the night may help prevent heat exhaustion.

-Taping the silhouette of a falcon or sharp-shinned hawk on a window reduces the number of fatalities, although nothing I know of can eliminate crashes altogether.
+Taping the silhouette of a falcon or sharp-shinned hawk on a window reduces the number of fatalities, although it doesn’t eliminate crashes altogether.
 If you’d like a construction-paper hawk silhouette for your window, send a self-addressed, stamped envelope to “For the Birds” at KUMD, 130 Humanities Building, University of Minnesota, Duluth, 55812.
 This is not available in any store, so send for yours today.

 (Recording of a Sharp-shinned Hawk)